 Youth Talk offers professional counselling to young people aged between 13 - 25 year olds, who live, work or attend school in the District of St. Albans.
 Such support has been shown to be effective in tackling a wide range of issues from family and school problems to depression and other mental health problems.
 One in four young people will have a mental health issue, which means it could be your friends, family or neighbours who need us.

-Running this high quality service is expensive and we want to establish a broad base of support so we can continue to offer around 50 counselling sessions each week.
+Running this high quality service is expensive and we want to establish a broad base of support so we can continue to offer more than 60 counselling sessions each week.

 Friends of Youth Talk